Trusted WordPress tutorials, when you need them most.

 If it is a single-author WordPress site, you can assign all posts to yourself.
 Otherwise, do nothing, and WordPress will import the authors.

-You also need to check the box under ‘Import Attachments’.
+You also need to check the box under ‘Import Attachments.’
 This will allow WordPress to import the images from your /wp-content/uploads/ folder to the WordPress media library properly.

 Go ahead and click on the ‘Submit’ button to continue.

 WordPress will now start importing content from the XML file to your fresh WordPress install.
+Once finished, you will be able to see your content by visiting your website.

 Step 7.
 Install WordPress Plugins (One by One)